LBHackney-IT/social-care-recording/README.md

 - ~~Refactor APIs to be submission-centric~~ (DONE)
 - ~~Improve autosave so it doesn't submit after initial form mount~~ (DONE)
 - ~~Refactor forms to use formik status messages~~ (DONE)
+- ~~Refactor APIs to use a common helper to handle 401s and 500s~~ (DONE)

 1. **Submit** to the case viewer api
 2. Hitting the "continue" button on a step should return to the task list page if the form submitted successfully
 3. If form has one step, skip the task list
-4. Refactor APIs to use a common helper to handle 401s and 500s
-5. Write a script to convert a CSV into form config
+4. Write a script to convert a CSV into form config

 ### Next